 - ‘I know when I like a person directly I see them!’
 (Virginia Woolf, The Voyage Out)

-Just in case you’re still not convinced by these literary luminaries, the American Dialect Society† chose the gender-neutral singular they as its word of the year in 2016.
+Just in case you’re still not convinced by these literary luminaries, the American Dialect Society† chose the gender-neutral singular they as their word of the year in 2016.
 And who are we to argue with them?

 So, dear readers, please go forth and use the singular they with gay abandon.
 Just make sure you’re following the other, more sensible, grammar rules while you’re doing it.